TRIQS/dft_tools/doc/guide/conv_vasp.rst

 In case of SrVO3 one may first want to perform a self-consistent calculation to know the Fermi level and the rough position of the target states.
-In the next step one sets `ICHARGE = 1` and adds the following additional lines into INCAR (provided that V is the second ion in POSCAR):
+In the next step one sets `ICHARG = 1` and adds the following additional lines into INCAR (provided that V is the second ion in POSCAR):

   | `EMIN = 3.0`